Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README-incremental-instructions.md

 This kind of authorization is implemented using role-based access control (RBAC).
 When using RBAC, an administrator grants permissions to roles, not to individual users or groups.
 The administrator can then assign roles to different users and groups to control who has then access to certain content and functionality.

-This sample application defines the following two *Application Roles*:
+This sample application defines the following two *App roles*:

 - `DirectoryViewers`: Have the ability to view any directory user's roles and security group assignments.
 - `UserReaders`: Have the ability to view a list of users in the directory.

-These application roles are defined in the [Azure portal](https://portal.azure.com) in the application's registration manifest.
+These App roles are defined in the [Azure portal](https://portal.azure.com) in the application's registration manifest.
 When a user signs into the application, Azure AD emits a `roles` claim for each role that the user has been granted individually to the user in the from of role membership.
 Assignment of users and groups to roles can be done through the portal's UI, or programmatically using the [Microsoft Graph](https://graph.microsoft.com) and [Azure AD PowerShell](https://docs.microsoft.com/powershell/module/azuread/?view=azureadps-2.0).
 In this sample, application role management is done through the Azure portal or using PowerShell.

 NOTE: Role claims will not be present for guest users in a tenant if the `https://login.microsoftonline.com/common/` endpoint is used as the authority to sign in users.